romeric/Fastor/README.md

   cmpq  %r13, %rcx
   jne L129
 ~~~
-Aside from unaligned load and store instructions which are unavoidable the rest of the generated code is as efficient as it gets for an `AVX2` architecture.
-On recent X86 architectures unaligned access is as fast as aligned access anyway.
-This is specifically true for Fastor's stack allocated tensors as the data would potentially fit in L1 cache even if they are not loaded on the registers.
+Aside from unaligned load and store instructions (which are in fact equally fast as aligned load and store) which are also unavoidable in this specific case the rest of the generated code is as efficient as it gets for an `AVX2` architecture beating the perforamnce of Fortran.
 With the help of an optimising compiler, Fastor's functionalities come closest to the ideal metal performance for numerical tensor algebra code.

 ### Specialised tensors
 A set of specialised tensors are available that provide optimised tensor algebraic computations, for instance `SingleValueTensor`.
 Some of the computations performed on these tensors have almost zero cost no matter how big the tensor is.
 These tensors work in the exact same way as the `Tensor` class and can be assigned to one another.
 Consider for example the einsum between two `SingleValueTensor`s.
 A `SingleValueTensor` is a tensor of any dimension and size whose elements are all the same (a matrix of ones for instance).